Joseph Y. Yun: Special Presidential Envoy for Compact Negotiations

 Yun retired from the U.S. State Department on March 2, 2018, He took positions as Senior Advisor with The Asia Group and the United States Institute of Peace and became a regular analyst on North Korea for CNN.
-In March 2022 the Biden Administration brought him back as Special Presidential Envoy to revive the COFA negotiations with the three strategically important Pacific Island countries of Micronesia, Marshall Islands, and Palau, which had been stalled since December 2020.
-Recently the region had been receiving economic overtures from China, key issues include economic assistance stemming from historic U.S. nuclear testing on the islands, the continuing presence of U.S. military bases and the ballistic missile test site at Kwajalein Atoll, and climate change mitigation.
-Provisions in the compact are set to expire in 2023 for the first countries and in 2024 for Palau.
+In March 2022 the Biden administration brought him back as Special Presidential Envoy For Compact Negotiations to revive the Compacts of Free Association negotiations with the three strategically important Pacific Island countries of Micronesia, Marshall Islands, and Palau, which had been stalled since December 2020.
+The COFA agreements were set to expire in 2023 for the first countries and in 2024 for Palau, raising US governments concerns about recent economic overtures from China as the deadline neared.
+Key issues included economic assistance stemming from historic U.S. nuclear testing on the islands, the continuing presence of U.S. military bases and the ballistic missile test site at Kwajalein Atoll, and climate change mitigation.
+Negotiations were successfully completed and 20-year assistance agreements totaling $6.5 billion were signed in May 2023 with Micronesia and Palau and in October with the Marshall Islands.
+Yun retired as Special Presidential Envoy upon completion of the three agreements.

+Chargé d'Affaires to South Korea

+On January 11, 2025, Yun was again called back to service by the Biden Administration to serve as acting Ambassador to South Korea.
+His arrival came in the midst of South Korea's martial law crisis, instigated by President Yoon Suk Yeol on December 3.
+Though Yoon's attempted coup failed, the situation in Seoul remained in flux, with no clear leader of the government and massive public protests.
+The State Department was deeply concerned to retain the strong bilateral alliance during what was predicted to be a "challenging" aftermath, especially given that the head of embassy was to become vacant on January 10 with the retirement of outgoing Ambassador Philip Goldberg.

+During Yun's tenure as chargé, Korea had two acting presidents from the conservative People Power Party (Choi Sang-mok and Han Duk-soo) prior to the election of opposition Democratic Party of Korea (DPK) candidate Lee Jae-Myung in June 2025.
+Yun served until October 24, 2025, when he returned to retirement.